 1. Create a Detailed Plan for Each Project

 Start by breaking down each painting project into smaller tasks.
-Write out what needs to be done, when it needs to be done, and which team members will handle it.
+Write out what needs to be done and when it needs to be done, and assign it to the relevant team members.

 Having a clear plan allows you to set realistic timelines and avoids confusion later.
-Use tools like digital calendars or project management apps to keep everything in one place.
+Utilize tools such as digital calendars or project management apps to keep everything organized in one place.

-Clear plans also help your team stay on track and complete work faster.
+Clear plans also help your team stay on track and complete tasks more efficiently.
 Always discuss the plan with your clients to ensure everyone is on the same page.

 Good planning also gives you room to adjust if unexpected delays pop up.
 Well-thought-out plans can even attract the attention of project management recruitment agencies looking for skilled contractors.